rootnet-devlop-group/technical_investigation/README.md

-# technical_investigation
+# Technical_Investigation
-do some technical investigation &amp;Action in the project
+Do some technical investigation &amp;Action in the project